Okada Izō: Izō in fiction

 Several films feature Okada Izō as protagonist, most notably Hideo Gosha's Hitokiri (1969) (portrayed by Shintaro Katsu) and Takashi Miike's Izo (2004) (portrayed by Kazuya Nakayama).
 The NHK Taiga drama Ryōmaden (2009) featured him several times (portrayed by Takeru Sato) as one of Sakamoto Ryōma's friends and Takechi Hanpeita's assassins.

 In manga, Nobuhiro Watsuki based the character Kurogasa Udō Jin-e of his series Rurouni Kenshin on Izō; the author admits that the character bears little resemblance to Izō.
 Hideaki Sorachi also based Nizo Okada, a character in his work Gintama, on Izō.
 Masami Kurumada, author of the popular Saint Seiya manga series, more recently added a character to his work, called Capricorn Izō, who is inspired by Okada.
 The manga Assassin by Hiroshi Hirata is based on the same story depicted in the film Hitokiri.

+In the video game Way of the Samurai 4 - one of the characters, Kogure, may be inspired by Izō Okada.

 Okada also appeared in Kengo, a video game based on nine legendary swordsmen.
 In the game, his full name is revealed to be Okada Izō Nobutoshi and it is explained he uses a Goken style of swordsmanship, meaning to overpower the opponent through physical strength and audacious assaults, much like the Jigen-ryu used by some other hitokiri of the Bakumatsu period.

-Okada appears as a character on the 2014 video game Ryū ga Gotoku Ishin! bearing similarities with Yakuza series character Akira Nishikiyama.
+Okada appears as a character in the 2014 video game Ryū ga Gotoku Ishin!, as well as its 2023 remake, bearing similarities with Yakuza series character Akira Nishikiyama.

 In 2018 he appeared in the mobile game Fate/Grand Order as an Assassin-class Servant.

+Okada appears as a character in the 2024 video game "Rise of the Rōnin".
+His name is done as Izo Okada.